mathiasschopmans/dingen.sh/README.md

 - Provides syntax highlighting for generated commands.
 - Confirms execution of commands before running them.

-Perfect for when you need to delegate the grunt work and focus on _real_ tasks—because even the terminal deserves an intern. 💼
+Perfect for when you need to delegate the grunt work and focus on _real_ tasks.

 By letting you define your own system prompts like the [demo home-assistant prompt](./prompts/home-assistant), `dingen.sh` adapts to your workflow, generating precise shell commands tailored to your needs.
 With built-in error handling and clipboard integration, it streamlines automation—turning your terminal into a powerhouse of efficiency that is _superior to other consoles_. 🕹️📺